ridwanzal/ridwanzal/README.md

 - Communicate effectively in english
 - Project Management
 - Setup a new business & Invest
-- Keep up with javascript ecosystem and framework such as : react, vue, svelte, and follow any update from those things.
 - Start open source project
 - Web3